Stephen McGee

-Stephen Richard McGee (born September 27, 1985) is a former American football quarterback in the National Football League for the Dallas Cowboys.
-He also was a member of the Hamilton Tiger-Cats in the Canadian Football League.
-He was drafted by the Dallas Cowboys in the fourth round of the 2009 NFL Draft.
-He played college football at Texas A&M.
+Stephen Richard McGee (born September 27, 1985) is an American former professional football player who was a quarterback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+McGee was selected by the Cowboys in the fourth round of the 2009 NFL draft.
+He also was a member of the Houston Texans of the NFL, and the Hamilton Tiger-Cats of the Canadian Football League (CFL).

-Early years
+Early life

 McGee attended Burnet High School.
 As a sophomore, he was named the starter at quarterback.
 One of his teammates was future NFL wide receiver Jordan Shipley.
 He led his team to a 28-2 mark and back-to-back Class 3A state title games in his last 2 years, while being a two-time All-state and a three-time All-district selection.

 As a junior, he suffered a torn medial collateral ligament against top-ranked Sinton High School in the first half of the state quarterfinals.
 The next week, he still played against Jasper High School, helping the team score 35 first-half points.

 As a senior, he completed 196 of 313 passes (62.6%) for 3,579 yards, with 47 touchdowns and three interceptions (none in the regular season).
 He was named the Class 3A Offensive Most Valuable Player.
 He finished his high-school career with a 36-5 record, 8,256 passing yards, and a 3A state-record 101 passing touchdowns.

 In basketball, he received all-district honors as a sophomore, but was not able to play as a junior because of his knee injury.
 He also competed in track and field, advancing to the regional meet with the 400- and 1,600-meter relays.
 A straight-A student, McGee was Burnet's best student athlete and graduated 9th in his senior class of over 250 and a semester early.